DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/apply-june-2019/vocation.md

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({
   items: [
-    {text: "Why you want to be a teacher?"}
+    { text: "Why you want to be a teacher?" }
   ]
 }) }}